-The elementary brand is unique: technically it belongs to elementary, Inc., the company that guides and supports development of elementary products.
-However, we have a great community and don’t want to be too overbearing with legal requirements and technicalities.
-As such, we have written up some guidelines to make it easier to understand when and how the elementary brand should be used.
+The elementary brand belongs to elementary, Inc., the company that guides and supports development of elementary products.
+These guidelines describe when and how the elementary brand should be used.

 The word elementary is a trademark of elementary, Inc. to refer to the company itself.
 It is always lower-case, even when beginning sentences.
 It may also be used along with product names (i.e. “elementary OS”) to refer to a specific product of elementary, Inc.

 The primary product of elementary, Inc. is elementary OS.
 For clarity, elementary OS should never be shortened to “elementary” or any abbreviation.

 elementary, Inc. claims two marks: the “e” logomark and the “elementary” logotype.
 Both are considered trademarks and represent elementary, Inc.

 Both should be used with the following in mind:

 Do not stretch, skew, rotate, flip, or otherwise alter the marks.